- I got the error 'User Access Revoked' when I tried to log in. What does it mean?

 - How do I get more information about PPS?

-- Check out the About PPS section of the PPS web site.
-For information on getting access to PPS, see the Access Information section of the PPS website.
+- Check out the General Info section of the PPS web site.
+For information on getting access to PPS, see the Access Info section of the PPS website.
 You can also send inquiries to the PPS Help Desk or call the PPS Help Desk at 530-752-7750.

 - What do I do if I update past the ECOM screen (aka PAN Comments screen)?